 To find out more, please contact the customer service network:

 Telephone: (01482) 393939.

-Inclusion North is working with East Riding of Yorkshire Council to set up a new Learning Disability Partnership Board.
+Inclusion North is working with East Riding of Yorkshire Council and the Humber Transforming Care Partnership.

 Lots of different people can be part of the Partnership Board.
 We would really like to hear from local people with a learning disability and family carers.